-Newberry, a Republican, was the representative for Michigan's 1st congressional district from 1879 to 1881.
+Newberry was the representative for Michigan’s 1st congressional district and was a Republican.
+He served from 1879 to 1881.

 From Mar 1879 to Mar 1881, Newberry missed 190 of 439 roll call votes, which is 43.3%.
 This is much worse than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|